subsquid/docs/docs/sdk/resources/tools/squid-gen.md

    ```bash
    node -r dotenv/config lib/main.js
    ```
    If your squid will be serving GraphQL also run `npx squid-graphql-server` in a separate terminal.
-Make sure that the squid saves the requested data to its target dataset:
+Make sure that the squid saves the requested data to its target:
    - if it is serving GraphQL, visit the local [GraphiQL playground](http://localhost:4350/graphql);
    - for PostgreSQL-based squids you can also connect to the database with `PGPASSWORD=postgres psql -U postgres -p 23798 -h localhost squid` and take a look at the contents;
    - if it is storing data to a file-based dataset, [wait for the first filesystem sync](/sdk/resources/persisting-data/file/#filesystem-syncs-and-dataset-partitioning) then verify that all the expected files are present and contain the expected data.